wjurkowlaniec/torrent-monitoring/README.md

 # Torrent Monitoring Dashboard

 A web-based dashboard that displays rankings for top games and movies from torrent sources.
-This project scrapes data from 1337x.to, processes it, and displays real-time rankings and trends on a website hosted on GitHub Pages.
+This project scrapes data from 1337x.to, processes it, and displays real-time rankings and trends.

+It's "Github self-hosted" - it scrapes data through Github Actions and serves on [github.io/torrent-monitoring](https://wjurkowlaniec.github.io/torrent-monitoring/)

 ## Features